How to Use a NovoRapid FlexPen: a UK Patient Walkthrough

 This is a common pitfall in the first weeks: people switching from cloudy intermediate-acting insulins (NPH, Insulatard) sometimes assume rapid-acting insulin should also be cloudy.
 It should not be.
 NovoRapid is a clear analogue.

-If the needle wobbles or won’t seat, it is not threading correctly, back it off and try again.
+If the needle wobbles or will not seat, it is not threading correctly — back it off and try again.
 Pen needles do not require force.

 This step is non-negotiable on every injection.
 The PIL specifies an airshot of 2 units before each dose: